Chillwave: Legacy and critical perspective

-Contemporary financial crisis, summertime, and escapism
+2008 financial crisis, summertime, and escapism

 Referencing the genre's Brooklyn-centric origins, Hawking noted that the "fact this was such beach-centric music makes it interesting ... chillwave also strikes me as hugely middle class music. ... whereas punk reacted with anger and a desire for change, chillwave was the sound of escapism and resignation. ... it's surely no coincidence that chillwave's rise coincided with the aftermath of the 2007 sub-prime economic meltdown."

 Eric Grandy of The Stranger said that the genre's practitioners shared "a kind of fond nostalgia for some vague, idealized childhood.
 Its posture is a sonic shoulder shrug, a languorous, musical 'whatevs'."
 Another attempt at identifying the common threads of the scene was offered by Jon Pareles in The New York Times: "They're solo acts or minimal bands, often with a laptop at their core, and they trade on memories of electropop from the 1980s, with bouncing, blipping dance-music hooks (and often weaker lead voices).
 It's recession-era music: low-budget and danceable."

 Vulture's Frank Guan writes that the evocation of summer is not "as a season of deprivation and loss of control, but [as] a summer spent in suburban quiet and prosperity, chilling indoors alone with central A/C, watching daytime TV or listening to music."
 One unnamed Pitchfork writer opined: "This music isn't easy to write about.
 It takes a lot of work to get past 'soundtrack to the summer' and 'makes me want to hit the beach.'
 So much of this summer-obsessed lo-fi is about atmosphere and feel that it can seem weird to scrutinize it."

 In November 2009, Pitchfork ran an editorial feature on the "summer of chillwave".
 The Beach Boys' Brian Wilson, who had been compared to Animal Collective, was mentioned as a "looming figure" throughout that summer's indie music.
 An unnamed editor argued that the similarities were more abstract than musical and that Wilson's influence stems from his legend as an "emotionally fragile dude with mental health problems who coped by taking drugs."
 The editor continued, "Summertime now is about disorientation: 'Should Have Taken Acid With You'; 'The Sun Was High (And So Am I)'; You take the fantasy of [Wilson's] music-- the cars, the sand, the surf-- add a dollop of melancholy and a smudge of druggy haze, and you have some good music for being alone in a room with only a computer to keep you company."